blairw/shellstarterkit/docs/01-terminal-setup-win.md

 Please refer to the WSL installation instructions at: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 - ⚠️ Please make sure that you follow the instructions for WSL 1, not WSL 2 (this has not been thoroughly tested on Windows 10 for older computers).
-- 👍 It is recommended that you also install [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
+- 👍 It is recommended that you also install [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) and configure it to use WSL by default.

 Once you have WSL installed, please installed **Ubuntu 18.04 LTS**.
 Please do **not** use Ubuntu 20.04 LTS as this only works properly on WSL 2.